urbste/pyTheiaSfM/README.md

 pyTheia is based on [TheiaSfM](http://www.theia-sfm.org).
 It contains Python bindings for most of the functionalities of TheiaSfM.

+**The library is still in active development and the interfaces are not yet all fixed**

 With pyTheia you have access to a variety of different camera models, structure-from-motion pipelines and geometric vision algorithms.